MOHDSAMIULLAH/wallet_system/README.md

    - "Implement atomic wallet deduction with row-level locking in Drizzle ORM"
    - "Create a service to handle external fulfillment API calls with retry logic"
    - "Implement comprehensive error handling middleware for Express"
+   - "Add endpoint to retrieve all orders for a client with proper filtering"

 3. **Authentication & Security**
    - "Add JWT-based authentication with login and register endpoints"